opencadc/canfar-portal/docs/quick_start_fr.md

 ## Submit the batch jobs

-Source the OpenStack RC tenant file, and enter your CANFAR password.
+Source the OpenStack RC project file, and enter your CADC password.
 This sets environment variables used by OpenStack (only required once per login session):

 <div class="shell">

 {% highlight bash %}
-$ . canfar-[tenant]-openrc.sh
+$ . [project]-openrc.sh
 {% endhighlight %}

 <code class="output">